benhoyt/benhoyt.github.com/writings/goawk.md

 Where to from here?
 -------------------

-TODO: tweak this section
+I'd love to know if you use [GoAWK](https://github.com/benhoyt/goawk), and please send bug reports and code feedback my way.
+If you don't have a need for GoAWK, at least you've learned about AWK in general, and how useful a tool it is.

-Well, thanks for reading!
-Please use GoAWK, and send bug reports and code feedback my way.
-Or, if you don't use GoAWK, at least you've learned about `awk` and how historically-important and useful a tool it is.
+Thanks for reading!